Holafly eSIM Review: Why I Wouldn't Choose It For My Travels

 Why I Wouldn't Choose Holafly's Travel eSIM

-Having used travel eSIMs over 50 times, I've found three main reasons why Holafly eSIM isn't my top pick.
+Having used travel eSIMs over 50 times, I have three main reasons why Holafly wouldn't be my pick.

 First off,

-They intentionally use the term "unlimited data", which isn't exactly false but is quite misleading.
+They intentionally use the term "unlimited data", which may not be false per se, but is highly misleading.

-(*Note that I haven't examined every single eSIM and plan Holafly offers, so what I'm sharing is based on my personal experience and knowledge.)
+(*Note that I haven't examined every single eSIM and plan Holafly offers, so I’m basing my viewpoint on my knowledge and objective information.)

-- "Unlimited data" and data speed restrictions are separate things.
+- "Unlimited data" and network speed are two different things.

-- Even if it's labeled "unlimited data," in many cases (actually almost all cases), speed restrictions apply, meaning your data speed slows down after you reach a certain usage.
+- Even with "unlimited data", in many cases speed restrictions apply, meaning your data speed slows down after you reach a certain usage.

 In most cases, once you hit a certain data threshold, the speed drops to something like 128kbps or 512kbps, and you're stuck with that reduced speed.